LavaMoat/LavaMoat/packages/node/README.md

 # LavaMoat Node - a runtime for running LavaMoat-protected NodeJS applications

 > **Warning**
-> experimental, has not been audited
+> experimental: LavaMoat Node is suitable for use in production with software that has been tested tested running under it, but the security it adds has not been audited

 `lavamoat` is a NodeJS runtime where modules are defined in [SES][SesGithub] Compartments.
 It aims to reduce the risk of malicious code in the app dependency graph, known as "software supply chain attacks".